dutangc/CASdatasets/man-md/eutelematic13.md

 # European telematic insurance dataset

+## Description

  This dataset is based on a real dataset acquired from a European-based insurer.
 The observation period was for the year 2013, with over 766,746 policies being observed, for which the dataset drawn is pre-engineered for training a statistical model for predictive purposes.

 ```r
 data(eutelematic13)